Alexis Taylor

 Specifically, the MA Design, Communication and Experiences programme allows a space to think broadly around emerging societal and commercial visual communication needs and offers students from industrial or academic backgrounds opportunities to experiment with ideas and concepts to create a portfolio of conceptual and speculative work.

-On MA Design, Communication and Experiences we welcome students from backgrounds in art, design, and technology, who wish to explore their practice through a mixture of traditional design practices and emerging technologies.
+• On the MA Design, Communication and Experiences degree, the University of Northampton welcomes students from backgrounds in art, design, and technology, who wish to explore their practice through a mixture of traditional design practices and emerging technologies.
 This creative programme provides a post-graduate route for design professionals and academics to enter a global community, armed with the thinking skills they need to become the transformative communicators of the future.

 You will use human-centred design processes to solve local and global challenges and see complex design problems as unique opportunities to create integrated experiences that deliver positive impact.
 This is an age where creatives are seizing the initiative, shaping their sectors, and joining with governments, businesses, consumers, and the wider public to enhance communication and tackle social issues.